 We took the subway Uptown to the final stop of our mother-daughter adventure - the Metropolitan Museum of Art, the monarch of Museum Row on the west side of Central Park.
 Admittedly, as it’s one of the largest art museums in the world with two million pieces, it’s a bit overwhelming.
 My advice: do some advanced research and just focus on what’s likely to be your child’s greatest interest.
 Our favorites included the Degas paintings and sculptures along with many impressionist works.
 My little ballerina was anxious to see another little ballerina, so we made a beeline to view Degas’ famous Little Fourteen-Year-Old Dancer sculpture of a young student of the Paris Opera Ballet dance school.
 Also make sure to check out any special exhibitions.
 While we were there, we saw a very eye-catching installation focused on avant-garde fashion design.

 Admission at the museum is a bit unusual.
-If you buy tickets at the on-site ticket counter, you name your price.
-The suggested donation: Youth (under 12) Free; Youth with ID (12-17) $12; Adult $25.
-If you decide to get your tickets in advance and skip the line, you’ll be charged the suggested full price.
+New York, New Jersey, and Connecticut residents can name their own price or simply pay nothing at the on-site ticket counter.
+Otherwise, the out-of-state resident cost: Youth (under 12) Free; Youth with ID (12-17) $12; Adult $25.
 Your ticket is also good for same-day admission to The Met Fifth Avenue, The Met Breuer (closed Mondays), and The Met Cloisters, but admittedly, that’s a lot of art viewing for a kid… and an adult.

 If you have more time, consider exploring the sort-of-secret museums of NYC.
 Read more here.